cupidthecat/cupidfm/README.md

 ### Features
 - [X] Fix dir size calc not working (wont calc files inside)
 - [X] Enable scrolling for tree preview in the preview window when tabbed over
-- [ ] Fix mime icons not working in dir tree preview
+- [X] Fix mime icons not working in dir tree preview
+- [ ] Auto refresh on new file etc...
 - [ ] Add preview support for `.zip`, `.tar`, and other compressed types
-- [ ] Implement syntax highlighting for supported file types
+- [ ] Implement syntax highlighting for supported file types (while preview or editing)
 - [x] Display symbolic links with correct arrow notation (e.g., `->` showing the target path)
 - [ ] Implement text editing shortcuts:
   - [ ] Shift+arrow for selection